awsdocs/amazon-workmail-administration-guide/doc_source/setup-msexchange.md

 # Enable email routing between Microsoft Exchange and Amazon WorkMail users<a name="setup-msexchange"></a>

-When you enable email routing between Microsoft Exchange Server and Amazon WorkMail, users that are configured for Amazon WorkMail can continue using their existing email addresses to send and receive email on Amazon WorkMail\.
-When email routing is enabled, your Microsoft Exchange Server remains the primary SMTP server for incoming email\.
+When you enable email routing between Microsoft Exchange Server and Amazon WorkMail, users that you configure for Amazon WorkMail can continue using their existing email addresses to send and receive email on Amazon WorkMail\.
+When you enable email routing, your Microsoft Exchange Server remains the primary SMTP server for incoming email\.

 Prerequisites for email routing:
-+ Interoperability mode is enabled for your organization\.
++ Enable interoperability mode for your organization\.
 For more information, see [Enable interoperability](interoperability.md#enable_interoperability)\.
-+ Your domain is added and verified in the Amazon WorkMail console\.
++ Ensure that you see your domain in the Amazon WorkMail console\.
-+ Your Microsoft Exchange Server can send email to the internet\.
++ Verify that our Microsoft Exchange Server can send email to the internet\.
 You might need to configure a Send connector\.
+For more information about Send connectors, see [ Create a Send connector in Exchange Server to send mail to the internet ](https://docs.microsoft.com/en-us/exchange/mail-flow/connectors/internet-mail-send-connectors?view=exchserver-2019) in the Microsoft documentation\.

 ## Enable email routing for a user<a name="enable_routing_user"></a>